How To Qualify For The Employee Retention Tax Credit

 The ERC that can be claimed is for wages paid.
 In 2020, that can be as high as $5,000 per employee; wages paid in 2021 can be as high as $21,000 per employee.

-Who Qualifies For The Employee Retention Credit?
+Who Meets The Employee Retention Credit Eligibility?

 Any eligible business that paid qualified wages to their employees in 2020 or 2021 can claim the ERC.
 But there are different rules for 2020 and specific parts of 2021.